litebulb/ProjectEdison/documents/User Guide.md

 ![alt text](https://github.com/sysgain/Iot-ProjectEdison/raw/master/documents/Images/35.png)

-11. To get the History of **All the Activities** which are occurred in the selected interval of date, go to **History** blade as shown below.
+11. The History of All the Activities which are occurred in the selected interval of date, go to History blade as shown below.

 ![alt text](https://github.com/sysgain/Iot-ProjectEdison/raw/master/documents/Images/36.png)